 Friday, November 4th

-Today we visited the ruins of Pompeii.
+For our last full day in Italy we visited the ruins of Pompeii.
 We got on a bus (two babies, plus the stroller) in Praiano and rode it to the train station in Sorrento.
 There we got on the train to Pompeii.
 As soon as we got on, a couple guys boarded and started playing music on their saxophone and accordion, accompanied by recorded percussion.

 Pompeii was destroyed by volcanoes multiple times.
 You can read the whole history of it online.
 The way that the last big eruption of Mount Vesuvius happened, a lot of the town (and people) were neatly preserved.
 Of course, everyone was killed, and everything not made of stone was burned away, but the city itself was pretty much frozen in time.
 It was nice to walk around with our tour, seeing the city and getting the details, but you never really see just ancient ruins.